 Using a structured risk assessment and planning tool can help you identify, mitigate and monitor these risks effectively — many of which overlap with your existing safety obligations.
 Our Events and Venues Toolkit includes these and more.
 See our Resources page for more information.

-DSC offers services such as the review of terrorism risk assessments, will provide real-time event monitoring, an expert advisory, and through affiliates will provide training programs to help venues meet Martyn’s Law requirements and ensure compliance.
+DSC Monitoring intends to provide real-time event monitoring, an expert advisory, and through affiliates will provide training programs to help venues and events meet Martyn’s Law requirements.

 While Martyn’s Law does not mandate it, the Health and Safety at Work Act already requires events venues to have trained, competent, personnel.
 Martyn’s Law requires events and venues to have a nominated Responsible Person.